QinDSHub/TurboApply-Lightweight-Cross-Platform-Job-Recommendation-Automation-Tool/README.md

 # TurboApply
-## A Lightweight, Cross-platform Job Recommendation Automation Tool for More Efficient Job Search
+## A Lightweight, Cross-platform Job Recommendation Automation Tool for Efficient Job Search

 TurboApply is a lightweight, rule-based, cross-platform job recommendation automation tool designed to help job seekers decide faster which opportunities are actually worth applying for.